 This is fascinating.
 Few picture book writers avoid the Battle scene altogether.
-There are plenty of benign battles in cosy picture books, but few as non-confrontational as this one.
+There are plenty of benign big struggles in cosy picture books, but few as non-confrontational as this one.

 This non-conformity to traditional story structure is the reason we know Margaret Wise Brown stories are… odd: